 Every law firm has their respective niche, and some only need to keep their focus in a few areas.
 For example, court-appointed lawyers rarely see a case go to a certain level.
 Other law firms, even of the highest quality, may manage an assortment of medium-size cases at a single time.

-A federal criminal defense lawyer does not always have that luxury, as they handle cases of a huge magnitude.
+A federal criminal defense lawyer in Portland, OR does not always have that luxury, as they handle cases of a huge magnitude.
 They build a federal-level defense against a federal-sized opponent, and their actions will often lead the team down thought-provoking new paths and angles.
 They need to account for aspects of a court case that other law niches may not have exposure to.

 Public Exposure and Media

 A high-profile case will garner a lot of media attention, which can ultimately detract from the case; hence, it must be monitored, maintained, and potentially controlled.
 A high-profile case will often require a team member who organizes media events to protect (and support) the defense, and who will also speak out against wrong claims.
 All of this must be done in an incredibly delicate fashion.

 Countersuits and Defamation